How do I know which association to sign my son or daughter up with?

 How many games are there in a season?

-There are 8 regular season games, a jamboree or pre-season game prior to opening week and playoff games if the teams qualify.
+There are usually 8 regular season games, a jamboree or pre-season game prior to opening week and playoff games if the teams qualify.
 There are also bowl games and tournaments at the end of the season that some teams participate in.
-All games are held on Saturdays with a few exceptions.
+Most games are held on Saturdays with a few exceptions.
+Cheerleaders cheer at all home and away games.

 What is the cutoff date for determining the age of my child?